 NSNA offers support to over 60,000 nursing students across the country.
 Join a local or school-specific chapter to create community and attend one of their two annual meetings to keep up to date on nursing trends.
 Undergraduate nursing students also have the opportunity to apply for scholarships to complete their degree.
 NSNA offers valuable discounts, professional literature and career-planning resources.

 American Association of Nurse Practitioners

 Annual membership fee: $55 for students

 If you’re currently enrolled in an undergraduate, graduate or post-graduate NP program, AANP welcomes students to join their nationally recognized organization.
 With a team of member-elected officials, the organization supports and advocates for the wellness of NPs across the country.
-They guide future and present NPs to continuously develop their training, education and leadership skills with ample business and research resources.
+This nurse practitioner association guides future and present NPs to continuously develop their training, education and leadership skills with ample business and research resources.

 American Nurses Association

 Annual membership fee: *National Student Nurses Association (NSNA) members are eligible to sign-up as ANA Student Subscribers for free.
 If you’re not a member of NSNA, you can still sign up for free by agreeing to receive membership information from NSNA.

 The ANA provides a community and platform for pre-licensed nursing students to collaborate with today’s professionals.
 If you’re already a member of NSNA, you can receive a free subscription to ANA materials.
 Student members also receive relevant materials on legislation and advocacy as well as a professional starters kit.